 Nik Collection 6: Silver Efex Pro 3

 Note: Make sure to check out our course “Black & White Photography: A Complete Guide for Nature Photographers” to learn how to create compelling B&W images.
-There you’ll also learn how to get the best results out of Silver Efex Pro.
+There, you’ll also learn how to get the best results out of Silver Efex.

-Viveza is the final of the eight tools found in Nik Collection 6.
-Its purpose is to adjust the saturation, contrast, and luminosity of the photo.
-Also here you can use Control Points to apply the adjustments to only specific parts of the image.
+Viveza is the final of the seven tools found in Nik Collection 7.
+Its purpose is to adjust the photo’s saturation, contrast, and luminosity.
+You can also use Control Points to apply the adjustments to only specific parts of the image.

 Nik Collection 6: Viveza 3